cmerwin3/Adventure_Project/README.md

 The core functionality is carried out by three layers.
 1. UI (Javascript, HTML, CSS)
     - A thin client with intuitive controls that use REST API to intitate actions with the server and display current game state.
-	- Using a single [HTML page structure](https://github.com/cmerwin3/Adventure_Project/blob/master/ui/templates/home.html) the client is updated based on current game state.
+	- Using a single [HTML page structure](https://github.com/cmerwin3/Adventure_Project/blob/master/ui/templates/home.html) the client is dynamically updated based on current game state.
-2. Servver (Python/Django)
+2. Server (Python/Django)
     - Views handle the REST API requests and save session data.
     - Services handle the business logic for script progression and combat actions.
     - Models define the structures for the business entities (ie Game Data, Player Charactes, Non-Player Characters, Class Levels, Items, and Spells).